SMarechalBE/Hades-2-Improved-Boon-Info-UI/README.md

 # Improved Boon Info UI – Hades II Mod

-This mod refines how boon information is displayed on all Olympian boon givers page during a run.
+This mod refines how boon information is displayed for all Olympian boon givers page during a run.

 ## Explicit boon categories

-Boons are split into categories based on their availability to the player:
+Boons are split into categories based on their current availability.

+For boons without requirements:
-- **Picked**: already acquired (and not sold/sacrificed),
+- **Picked**: currently owned,
-- **Unavailable - Requirements unfulfilled**: requires specific boons first,
-- **Unavailable – Sacrifice Required**: takes a slot that is already occupied and thus requires a sacrifice offering,
+- **Available**: any boon that could appear in your next offering,
+- **Sacrifice**: any available boon that take an occupied slot,
-- **Unavailable – Keepsake Required**: requires forcing an out-of-pool god via keepsake,
+- **Unavailable – Keepsake Required**: requires forcing an out-of-pool god using a keepsake,
-- **Denied**: boons that were banned with *Vow of Denial*,
+- **Denied**: any boons not picked when playing with *Vow of Denial*.

-- **Available**: any other boon not in the above categories.
+For boons with requirements:
+- **Unfulfilled**: boon requirements are still fulfillable but are not yet fulfilled,
+- **Unavailable – Keepsake Required**: any duo boon with one of the god out of the pool,
+- **Denied**: when all required boons for a given category are banned, those boons are thus implicitly banned as well.

 This approach makes it immediately obvious:
 - Which boons you *already have*,